-Decide in advance the size and area you want to cover in one go.
+Decide what size and area you want to cover in one go.
 Try to choose a finishing point where there's a natural break, like the corner of your wall or the skirting board.
 This will stop any blending problems when your paint has dried.
 It's also really important to clean and smooth the surface before starting any paint project.
-So remove any loose or flakes of material.
-Wash away dirt, debris and grease.
-And sand down and smooth the area.
-This ensures that your paint will stick and have a good finish.
+So, remove any loose flakes of material, wash away dirt, debris and grease and sand down and smooth the area.
+This ensures your paint will stick and have a good finish.
 Also, remember to apply any primers and sealants if necessary, and take care to cover and protect any furniture and windows.

 How to choose a special effects paint

-Paint manufacturers are continually developing inspiring new products that open up a whole range of fresh possibilities for decorating your home and for transforming your furniture and accessories.
+Paint manufacturers are constantly developing inspiring new products that open a whole range of fresh possibilities for decorating your home and for transforming your furniture and accessories.

 An area of chalkboard paint on a wall or MDF gives you a handy space for writing or drawing in chalk.
 And you can easily wipe the surface clean with a damp or dry cloth.
 It's ideal in your kitchen for shopping lists or messages as well as in a children's room or study.